How to convert a PDF to XML.

 Explore all your PDF options.

 It’s important to keep work plans moving forward with versatile options to create secure, flexible PDF files that can be easily shared with teammates and more.
 Adobe Acrobat gives you flexibility for all your document exporting needs, whether you need to convert Excel documents to PDFs, JPGs to PDFs, PPTs to PDFs, and many more options.
-Take a moment to explore everything you can do with it today.
+Take a moment to explore everything you can do with Adobe Acrobat online services today.